Personal Development

 School Council

 Our school council is active and last year led a successful campaign to encourage parents not park in certain areas outside the school.
 Children frequently take part in charity fund raising for example, Children in Need, Cardiac Rehab and the NSPCC.
-This year we have significant drive within our school improvement plan to encourage our children to focus on environmental and sustainability issues.
+This year we have a drive to encourage our children to focus on environmental and sustainability issues.

 Outdoor Learning